Klauss History, Family Crest & Coats of Arms

 The surname Klauss was first found in Bavaria, where the family contributed greatly to the development of an emerging nation and would later play a large role in the political conflicts of the area.
 The family branched into many houses, many of which acquired estates and manors throughout the surrounding regions, where they played significant roles in the social and political affairs.

-Important Dates for the Klauss family
+Early History of the Klauss family

 This web page shows only a small excerpt of our Klauss research.
 Another 177 words (13 lines of text) covering the years 1755, 1656, 1713, 1656, 1679, 1681 and 1691 are included under the topic Early Klauss History in all our PDF Extended History products and printed products wherever possible.

 One can encounter great variation in the spelling of surnames: in early times, spelling in general, and thus the spelling of names was not yet standardized; and later, spellings would change with branching and movement of families.
 Variations of the name Klauss include Klaus, Klauss, Claus, Clauss, Klauhs, Clauhs, Klausing (Westphalia), Klauser (Switzerland), Clausing, Clauser, Klausen, Klaussen, Clausen and many more.

 Early Notables of the Klauss family (pre 1700)